Weak separation in mixture models and implications for principal stratification: Confidence sets via inverting tests

-We can therefore obtain a $p$-value via a Wald test at each grid point, which is fast computationally.
+We can therefore obtain a $p$-value via a Wald test, rather than via simulation, at each grid point, which is much faster computationally.

 Finally, to use these approaches to estimate component means, we need to (1) expand the grid, and (2) expand the test statistic.
 A natural choice for a grid of points is the two-dimensional grid over $\mu_0$ and $\mu_1$.
-To expand the test statistic, we directly use the first three cumulants from Equation~\ref{eq: joint} to obtain a joint test statistic as in Equation~\ref{eq: cumulant_test_stat}:
+To expand the test statistic, we directly use the first three cumulants from Equation~\eqref{eq: joint} from the main text and from~\cite{Tan} to obtain a joint test statistic as in Equation~\eqref{eq: cumulant_test_stat}:

 As above, we can obtain $p$-values via the grid bootstrap rather than via the $\chi^2$ distribution.
 Figure~\ref{fig: MOM_for_means_examples} shows the distribution of $p$-values for three different examples from the same data generating process, with $N = 1000$, $\pi = 0.325$, $\sigma^2 = 1$, $\mu_0 = +\frac{1}{8}$, $\mu_1 = -\frac{1}{8}$.\footnote{Note that the $\chi^2$ distribution no longer holds when $\mu_0 = \mu_1$.
 While we can use a univariate Normal distribution to obtain a valid $p$-value in this case, this additional complication is generally unnecessary in practice.}